starry1001/starry1001.github.io/_pages/about.md

 # 💻 Internships
 - *2024.05 - Present*, Research Internship in Ones lab at HUST

   I have followed [Yao Wan](http://wanyao.me/), Yi Gui, and Zhen Li to research Vision2UI.
-Next, I would like to conduct research related to Vision2UI agent/LLM as Code Retriever.
+Next, I would like to conduct research related to Vision2UI agent/Prompt injection paper review.